Semantic-Org/Semantic-UI/README.md

 **Semantic is being reworked for a ``1.0`` release for Spring.**

+Semantic may still be officially 'pre-release', but is already used in production in large sites like [Quirky](http://www.quirky.com) and [The New Republic](http://www.newrepublic.com)

 Although the pre-release branch ``0.x.x`` is actively being maintained, most important features like better theming support, and new components will land in ``1.0``.

 Beta documentation will be available soon for testers and early adopters.